Contribution of spanwise and cross-span vortices to the lift generation of low-aspect-ratio wings: Insights from force partitioning: Results

-As we move into the wake, we see that the total vortex-induced lift displays an unexpected non-monotonic trend with downstream distance.
-It first begins to reduce in magnitude within the near-wake compared to the region over the wing.
-Farther downstream at about 2 chord-lengths from mid-chord (or 1.5 chord-lengths from the trailing-edge) the vortex-induced lift in fact has a negative value with magnitude approximately 27\% of the peak value over the wing.
-This is rather surprising as we expect the effect of vortices far away from the wing to have a monotonically diminishing effect.
-It is clear that this negative value of vortex-induced lift in the wake is driven by a precipitous drop in the lift induced by spanwise oriented vorticity, which also turns negative within this region.
-In fact, the magnitude of the negative lift induced by spanwise vorticity approximately two chord-lengths downstream is roughly 53\% of its peak value over the wing, which is quite significant.
-Simultaneously, we see a growth in the lift induced by cross-spanwise vorticity, although its magnitude is not large enough to offset the negative lift induced by spanwise structures.
-All three curves peak at approximately 2 chord-lengths downstream, and subsequently approach zero as we move farther downstream due to their increasing distance from the wing.
-This non-monotonic trend in vortex-induced lift as we move into the wake of the wing, and particularly the fact that spanwise vorticity in the wake induces negative lift on the wing while cross-spanwise wake-vorticity induces positive lift, is an intriguing result that is subjected to further analysis.
+From figure \ref{fig:vif_x_rect}(b), it is clear that the negative vortex-induced lift in the wake is driven by a precipitous drop in the lift induced by spanwise oriented vorticity, which also turns negative within this region.
+We see that the cases with higher angle-of-attack produce slightly stronger spanwise vorticity-induced negative lift in the wake.
+The magnitude of the negative lift induced by spanwise vorticity approximately two chord-lengths downstream is roughly 53\% and 62\% of its peak value over the wing for $AR=2$ at $\alpha = 15^{\circ}$ and $\alpha = 25^{\circ}$ respectively, and this is quite significant.
+The case with $AR = 3$ at $\alpha = 25^\circ$ also shows a similarly high value (about 49\% of its peak value).
+In contrast, for the case with $AR = 3$ and $\alpha = 15$, this value is 26\%, which is lower compared to other cases.
+Concurrent with this effect of the spanwise oriented vorticity, Figure \ref{fig:vif_x_rect}(c) shows a \emph{growth} in the lift induced by cross-spanwise vorticity.
+This growth is however not large enough to offset the negative lift induced by the spanwise structures, thereby leading to net negative lift from vorticity in the wake.
+For all four cases, the total vortex-induced lift as well as the contributions from spanwise and cross-spanwise oriented vorticity peak at approximately 2 chord-lengths downstream, and subsequently approach zero as we move farther downstream due to their increasing distance from the wing.
+This non-monotonic trend in vortex-induced lift as we move into the wake of the wing, and particularly the fact that spanwise vorticity in the wake induces negative lift on the wing while cross-spanwise wake-vorticity induces positive lift, is an intriguing result that is subjected to further analysis here.